Small fixes,

 Within 3 months of launch, results showed clear improvements:

-1. Drop-off at the first step decreased from 52% to 34%, making onboarding smoother and more intuitive.
+Drop-off at the first step decreased

 Lesson learned